tektoncd/triggers/docs/eventlisteners.md

    kubectl get ingress ingress-resource
    ```

-5. Test the configuragion with `curl` or set up a GitHub Webhook that sends events to it.
+5. Test the configuration with `curl` or set up a GitHub Webhook that sends events to it.

 ## Exposing an `EventListener` using Openshift Route